Gianmaria Potenza: Works on commission

 Since the early 1970s, Potenza began to work for the interior decoration of the most famous Italian turbine-powered ship: Raffaello (1970), Marconi (1971), Ausonia (1974), Michelangelo (1975-1976).
 His works are located in the ships of S. Domino and Palladio of the Adriatica Navigazione (1988–89) until the great commissions of the Nineties and 2000s for the Holland American Line, Carnival Cruise Line, Princess Cruises, Costa Cruises and P&O. The collaborations with the large shipping companies is one of the most important chapters in Gianmaria Potenza's career, for the vastness and quantity of work that has been commissioned for over three decades, from wood panels to tapestries for the Italia Società di Navigazione during the Eighties, up to the walls decorated with mosaics and monumental bronze sculptures for the great transatlantic in the Nineties and 2000s.
 Taking advantage of the spatial layout of ships, Potenza creates architectural sculptures that can influence how the environments are used and lived.
 Whether inside or outside matters little, the same will continue to speak, support, play.

-In the decoration of hotels, public buildings, private houses and ships, Potenza tries to graft on a modern expression making use of innovative materials and techniques, the large craft and Venetian decorative tradition with its inventive force and its symbolic openings.
+In the decoration of hotels, public buildings, private houses and ships, Potenza tries to graft on a modern expression making use of specific materials and techniques, the large craft and Venetian decorative tradition with its inventive force and its symbolic openings.